amnshrestha/openFace-mac-installation-wiki/Windows-Installation.md

 Alternatively if you don't have Matlab try these command line arguments from `Release` directory (add extra `../` if running from `x64/Release/`:

-- `FaceLandmarkImg.exe -wild -fdir "../samples/" -ofdir "../matlab_runners/demo_img/" -oidir "../matlab_runners/demo_img/"`
+- `FaceLandmarkImg.exe -wild -fdir "../samples/" -verbose`

 - `FaceTrackingVid.exe -f "../samples/changeLighting.wmv" -f "../samples/default.wmv"`

+- `FeatureExtraction.exe -f "../samples/changeLighting.wmv" -verbose`

 See [command line arguments](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Command-line-arguments) for more details of how to use the binaries